Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Introduction

+It is of great interest for potential spintronic applications to carry out more studies of antiskyrmions.
+Only a few calculations of antiskyrmions have been reported so far, and they have mainly focused on stabilization by frustrated exchange rather than the anisotropic DMI.\cite{Malottki_2017,Ritzmann_2018,Desplat_2019} Simulation studies of the factors that affect thermal stability have, furthermore, been limited so far to rather small skyrmions that are unstable at room temperature.
+An important challenge is to extend the simulation methodology in order to make it applicable to large enough lattices to accurately represent the large (anti)skyrmions that have been found experimentally to be stable at room temperature.

-In this article, the stability of large antiskyrmions is evaluated using an atomic scale representation and harmonic transition state theory.
-The calculations reproduce properties of the antiskyrmions observed in the Mn-Pt-Sn inverse Heusler compound~\cite{Nayak_2017} and the long life time at room temperature is found to be due to high energy barrier for collapse resulting from the large size of the antiskyrmion and strong exchange interaction.
-The pre-exponential factor is, however, found to be of a typical magnitude, 10$^{12}$ s$^{-1}$, despite the large number of spins involved.
-Furthermore, the properties of antiskyrmions in both ferromagnetic (FM) and antiferromagnetic (AFM) ultrathin films are related to those of skyrmions by energy-conserving symmetry transformations of the spin configurations and vectors in the Heisenberg-type Hamiltonian.
-Using this transformation, the dynamics of antiskyrmions can be deduced from those of corresponding skyrmions.
-Bloch type antiskyrmions in FM and AFM materials are shown in Fig.~\ref{fig:1}.
-Antiskyrmions can also be of N\'eel type as illustrated in the Supplementary Information (SI)~\cite{suppl}.
+In this article, the stability of antiskyrmions is evaluated using an atomic scale representation and harmonic transition state theory.
+The calculations reproduce large antiskyrmions observed in the Mn--Pt--Sn inverse Heusler compound.\cite{Nayak_2017} The long lifetime at room temperature is found to be due to high energy barrier for collapse resulting mainly from strong exchange interaction.
+The pre-exponential factor which includes the entropic effects is, however, found to be of a typical magnitude, 10$^{-12}$\,s, despite the large number of spins involved.